Healthcare Marketing: Here’s What You Need to Know in 2024

 1. Identify the unique demographics and characteristics of each segment.

 For instance, different age groups might have varying medical conditions.
-In this case, your marketing message should target specific ailments.

 Alternatively, they can face the same medical conditions but experience different symptoms or potential results.